Strath Taieri: The gold rush and its aftermath

+Twentieth century and beyond

-Gold mining in nearby areas such as Macraes Flat and Nenthorn buoyed up the development of the Strath Taieri and its townships but that stalled in the twentieth century.
-In the 1880s rabbits became a plague and it was only by strenuous efforts this was contained by the 1940s.
-Runs were broken up for closer settlement in 1894 and later but the valley remained thinly populated.
-In 1914 there was a move to have the Strath Taieri Riding transferred to the Maniototo County which was unsuccessful.
-In the 1930s attempts to get a water supply for Middlemarch were also unsuccessful.
-However an electricity supply to Middlemarch was made operative on 28 July 1939.
+Gold mining in nearby areas such as Macraes Flat and Nenthorn buoyed up the development of the Strath Taieri and its townships, but that stalled in the twentieth century.
+In the 1880s, rabbits became a plague, and it was only by strenuous efforts this was contained by the 1940s.
+Runs were broken up for closer settlement in 1894 and later, but the valley remained thinly populated.
+In 1914, there was a move to have the Strath Taieri Riding transferred to the Maniototo County, which was unsuccessful.
+In the 1930s, attempts to get a water supply for Middlemarch were also unsuccessful.
+However, an electricity supply to Middlemarch was made operative on 28 July 1939.

-On 4 June 1943 the derailment of the Dunedin Cromwell Express on the outskirts of Hyde cost twenty-one lives.
-Because the accident was attributed to the negligence of the engine driver the government became liable for more than £200,000 in compensation.
+On 4 June 1943, the derailment of the Dunedin Cromwell Express on the outskirts of Hyde cost twenty-one lives.
+Because the accident was attributed to the negligence of the engine driver, the government became liable for more than £200,000 in compensation.
 The modern equivalent would be several million dollars.
-Postwar development was slow and while farm production increased the population expanded only a little and latterly declined.
+Postwar development was slow and while farm production increased, the population expanded only a little and latterly declined.

-As the 20th century advanced this large and apparently empty country maintained the character and atmosphere of a pioneering district.
+As the 20th century advanced, this large and apparently empty country maintained the character and atmosphere of a pioneering district.
 Middlemarch could seem to visitors like a set for 'High Noon'.
 The plateau country to the south, with its fantastic rock formations, tors, heightens the impression of antiquity and otherworldliness which inspired artistic responses.
-Up until 1948, Antimony was mined at Hindon.
+Until 1948, Antimony was mined at Hindon.

-The celebrated New Zealand painter Colin McCahon as a schoolboy in 1936 had what he later described as a 'vision' looking westward from a point on the coastal hills over the Taieri Plain apparently to the plateau country south of the Strath Taieri proper.
+The celebrated New Zealand painter Colin McCahon as a schoolboy in 1936, had what he later described as a 'vision' looking westward from a point on the coastal hills over the Taieri Plain apparently to the plateau country south of the Strath Taieri proper.
 He later said his art had been an attempt to communicate this vision.
 He described it as seeing a landscape 'standing far from the sun of Egypt in the Otago cold.'
 He called it a 'landscape of splendour and order and peace', which he conceived as a pre-Biblical place.
-In 1945 his younger and also celebrated Otago contemporary, the poet James K. Baxter, wrote 'Upon the upland road/Ride easy, stranger:/Surrender to the sky/Your heart of anger.'
+In 1945, his younger and also celebrated Otago contemporary, the poet James K. Baxter, wrote 'Upon the upland road/Ride easy, stranger:/Surrender to the sky/Your heart of anger.'
 The lines certainly capture the effect on some people of the experience of crossing the plateau, approaching the Strath Taieri by road from the south.